Situated in historic Dickinson Square, Watson’s Mill is older than Canada!

 Watson’s Mill is located in Manotick, a historic and picturesque village situated on the banks of the Rideau River, south of Ottawa.
-Constructed of limestone quarried from the western channel of the river, many architectural journals describe the Mill as one of the best examples of 19th century grist mill architecture in Canada.
+Constructed of limestone quarried from the western channel of the river, many architectural journals describe the Mill as one of the best examples of 19th-century grist mill architecture in Canada.

-In 1972 Harry Watson sold the Mill and Dickinson House to the Rideau Valley Conservation Authority, who subsequently restored one run of millstones and accessory machinery to the original 1860 operating condition.
+In 1972 Harry Watson sold the Mill and Dickinson House to the Rideau Valley Conservation Authority, which subsequently restored one run of millstones and accessory machinery to the original 1860 operating condition.
 The original water turbines still provide power to drive the millstone up to 120 revolutions per minute.

 Today Watson’s Mill is owned and operated by the not-for-profit group, Watson’s Mill Manotick Inc.